DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

-# From constitutive model parameter calibration to site response analysis
+# From constitutive parameter calibration to site response analysis

 **Authors, Affiliations**

 Pedro Arduino, University of Washington

-Introductory Text.
-High-level overview of product.
-A condimentum vitae sapien pellentesque habitant morbi tristique.
+A collection of educational notebooks to introduce model paraleter calibration and site response analysis using OpenSees

 ## Background